 Using the JDBC Driver for Federation

-Using the SQLstream JDBC driver, you can federate (link together) multiple instances of s-Server.
+Using the SQLstream JDBC driver, you can federate (link together) multiple instances of s-Server with fine-grained topology.
 You do so using similar DDL to that used for SQL/MED connection to other databases.
 See the topic Reading Data from RDBMS Sources in this guide for more details.

 Once you federate multiple instances of s-Server, you can query from and insert into streams and tables in the federated instances of s-Server.